AMERICANS WITH DISABILITIES ACT COMPLIANCE LAW

 Businesses that neglect to accommodate employees or patrons with disabilities may be violating the ADA.
-Not only do they subject themselves to fines and other penalties from the federal government; they could be legally liable for compensatory damages as well.
+Not only do they subject themselves to fines and other penalties from the federal government, they could be legally liable for compensatory damages, as well.

 Choosing the right law firm can make all the difference in discrimination cases.
 The ADA discrimination attorneys at Morgan & Morgan are ready to fight by your side for the compensation and justice you deserve.
-And, we never charge by the hour – you only pay us if we win.
+And we never charge by the hour — you pay us only if we win.

 Compliance in Facilities

-Achieving ADA compliance means following the federal government’s compliance standards for both public entities and privately-owned businesses.
+Achieving ADA compliance means following the federal government’s compliance standards for both public entities and privately owned businesses.
 The ADA mandates an “affirmative duty” for businesses dealing with the public.

 A common compliance standard is an access ramp that allows disabled individuals to enter a building.
 Businesses must also provide an accessible entrance, remove physical barriers inside the building, provide accessible parking and lavatories, consider the placement of goods on shelves, and a variety of other standards.

 In 2010, the ADA released its Web Content Accessibility Guidelines; the list was updated in 2018.

 The ADA expects websites to provide broad accommodations to disabled users, including the following: